-- 2.1.1 These Rules shall apply to all TSNZ sanctioned events, TSNZ Postal Championships, and Open Championship or Open Sweepstake events conducted by Associations and Directly Affiliated Clubs. - 2.1.2 Any system, practice, device or accessory which may give a shooter an advantage over others and which is not mentioned in these Rules, or which is contrary to the spirit of good sportsmanship, is prohibited. - 2.1.3 Any order exhibited by the Range Committee at the entry point of any event shall be binding on all competitors (see Rule 2.10.1.4). - 2.1.4 These Rules, and any orders issued in accordance with Rule 2.1.3, shall be subject to and comply with, current NZ Firearms Legislation. - 2.1.5 Any person affiliated to TSNZ has the right to refer any matter, or appeal any local ruling, to the TSNZ Executive that shall be the sole arbiter on disputes and matters of interest.
-Appeals will be allowed by reasons of natural justice and interpretation of the intent of these rules.
+- 2.1.1 These Rules shall apply to all TSNZ sanctioned events, TSNZ Postal Championships, and Open Championship or Open Sweepstake events conducted by Associations and Directly Affiliated Clubs. - 2.1.2 Any system, practice, device or accessory which may give a shooter an advantage over others and which is not mentioned in these Rules, or which is contrary to the spirit of good sportsmanship, is prohibited. - 2.1.3 Any order exhibited by the Range Committee at the entry point of any event shall be binding on all competitors (see Rule 2.10.1.4). - 2.1.4 These Rules, and any orders issued in accordance with Rule 2.1.3, shall be subject to and comply with, current NZ Firearms Legislation. - 2.1.5 Any Member of TSNZ has the right to refer any matter, or appeal any local ruling, to the TSNZ Executive, which shall be the final arbiter on disputes and matters of interest.
+These referrals or appeals will be considered by reasons of natural justice and interpretation of the intent of the TSNZ Indoor Rules, and must be received by the TSNZ Executive within 28 days of the matter occurring or receipt of the local ruling.